truist/reveal.js/thailand.md

 And with it being off-season, and scuba being so impacted by covid, I was the only student for my instructor!
 (Ditto with Benjamin!)

-(August is the best time to go to Thailand!)

-And I had some really great conversations with my instructor about life, money, and choosing to live simply and minimalistically on an island far away from the world 😁
+And I had some really great conversations with my instructor about life, money, and choosing to live a spare, simple life on an island far away from the world 😁

 (Oh, and I did all my dives, and passed all my tests,
 and now I'm a certified scuba Open Water diver!)